 Here are my favourite stuffing balls recipes:

 OK, so I have a confession to make… Whereas I cook almost everything for Christmas lunch from scratch, I always buy my Christmas pudding!
-But actually, that makes a lot of sense this year – it’s a lot of effort to go to to make a Christmas pud for 1 or 2… and most supermarkets do some great miniature Christmas puddings – perfect for smaller gatherings.
+But actually, if you’re only catering for a few this year, it makes a lot of sense… It’s a lot of effort to go to to make a Christmas pud for 1 or 2… and most supermarkets do some great miniature Christmas puddings – perfect for smaller gatherings.

 Alternatives to Christmas Pudding